-Ph.D.: Eight courses, including at least four graduate-level seminars, proficiency in two ancient languages (Greek, Hebrew, Latin, or other) and two modern languages (German and one Romance language) required before admission to candidacy; ancient Greek or Roman history; archaeological fieldwork; field examinations (by end of second year); preliminary examinations (by end of third year); dissertation; and oral defense.
+Ph.D.: Eight courses, including at least four graduate-level seminars; proficiency in four languages (typically two ancient and two modern); a minimum of two semesters as Teaching Assistant or Proctor; archaeological fieldwork; field examinations (by end of second year); preliminary examinations (by end of third year); dissertation; and oral defense.

 Admission requirements: Writing sample required (25 page maximum)